Suburbzero/suburbzeroact.github.io/content/faq.md

 ####  Q1.
 What exactly is 'an electrified household'?

- Practically, in the average Australian household there are 6 pieces of equipment that could be installed, converted to electric or upgraded to be more efficient: rooftop solar, battery, cooking, heating & cooling, hot water and an electric vehicle.  things that could be transitioned to electric - rooftop solar, a home battery, cooking, heating, hot water and an electric vehicle.
+ Practically, in the average Australian household there are 6 pieces of equipment that could be installed, converted to electric or upgraded to be more efficient: rooftop solar, battery, cooking, heating & cooling, hot water and an electric vehicle.

+ Things that could be transitioned to electric - rooftop solar, a home battery, cooking, heating, hot water and an electric vehicle.

 ####  Q2.
 What is the purpose of the pilots?